What Do Spiders Mean in Dreams?

 What Is a Visionary?

-A visionary is someone who attempts to bring life into their visions.
-Usually, the visions that they see will benefit the world and all who inhabit it.
+A visionary is someone who attempts to bring life into their visions, one who thinks about and plans for the future in a creative and imaginative way.
+Usually, the visions they see will benefit the world and all who inhabit it.
 They not only see their visions, they feel them in their souls.
 Their experience is so profound and alters their lives in such a positive and dramatic manner that they seek to share the experience with those around them.

 What makes a visionary's task so difficult is that what he or she sees with such vivid detail is indecipherable to others.
+The visionary is the only one who sees it.
 How does one describe something that no one else has seen?
-How did the first person to see the color blue communicate that hue to those seeing only black?
+How did the first person to see the color blue communicate that hue to others so they could see it, too?

 The difficulty a visionary has getting his or her vision across to a world with no frame of reference might be symbolized in the spider whose vision processes are so different from that of the human.
-The misunderstanding that accompanies spiders might make it a perfect symbol for the visionary.
+The misinterpretation of spiders makes it a perfect symbol for the visionary.

-Mythology often highlights spiders' weaving ability.
+Mythologies often spotlight spiders' weaving ability.
 The web is an especially popular way of depicting destiny deities, symbolizing their ability to deftly weave individual fates into an interconnected tapestry of life.

-Native Americans have cosmological stories detailing the creation of the Ursa Major constellation via a spider's web and another that posits the creation of creation itself through the silken threads spun from Spider Grandmother's abdomen.
+Native Americans have cosmological stories detailing the creation of the Ursa Major constellation via a spider's web, and another that posits the creation of creation itself through the silken threads spun from Spider Grandmother's abdomen.
+Dreamcatchers, originated in the Ojibwa Chippewa tribe, are like human-spun webs to catch bad dreams, and the Ojibwe word for dreamcatcher, asabikeshiinh, means "spider."

 The Role of Spiders in Greek Mythology

-Scientists have discovered that there are actually spiders in space—nebulas that resemble a spider's shape, such as the Black Widow and Tarantula nebulas.
+Scientists have discovered that there are spiders in space—not real ones, but nebulas that have a spider's shape, such as the Black Widow and Tarantula nebulas.

 How Jungian Philosophy Can Help You Interpret Dreams

-Swiss psychiatrist, Carl Jung, had an interesting take on the best way to interpret dreams: "Learn all you can about mythology, then forget it."
+Swiss psychiatrist Carl Jung had an interesting take on the best way to interpret dreams: "Learn all you can about mythology, then forget it."
 The quote seems pointless.
-Why study something with the purpose of forgetting all knowledge gained?
+Why study something just to forget it?

 Jung's reasoning was based on his theory of archetypes.
-Jung believed that mythology and folklore are how human beings express various archetypes and archetypal functions.
-He believed that archetypes are imprinted on the psyche via the collective unconscious and that some symbols had a near-universal interpretation.
-To find the universal interpretation, all we have to do is look toward mythology.
+Jung believed that mythology and folklore are expressions of various archetypes and archetypal functions.
+He believed that archetypes are imprinted on the psyche via the collective unconscious and that some symbols have a near-universal interpretation.
+To find the universal interpretation, all we have to do is study mythology.

-However, despite Jung's belief that there are certain prevailing patterns woven cohesively throughout humanity's psyche, he was also adherently believed that human life also expresses itself not only as a common experience but as an individual life.
+However, despite his belief that there are certain common patterns woven throughout humanity's psyche, Jung also believed that reality expresses itself not only as a common experience but as an individual life.

-Jung believed that while symbols carry common meanings that might inform one's predispositions, the actual experience of each individual—that person's own personal mythology or way of approaching and absorbing knowledge and experiences—always takes precedence over any cultural or common comprehension of a symbol.
+Jung believed that while symbols carry common meanings that might inform one's perspective, each individual's actual experience—that person's own personal mythology or way of approaching and absorbing knowledge and experience—always takes precedence over any cultural or common comprehension of a symbol.

 What a Spider Symbolizes Depends on the Dreamer

-When attempting to interpret a dream about spiders, Jung's advice on learning and then forgetting its place in mythology is profoundly appropriate.
+When attempting to interpret a dream about spiders, Jung's advice to learn and then forget the spider's place in mythology is profoundly appropriate.
 Spider symbolism is as myriad and complex as the webs spiders spin.
-What is tantamount to finding meaning in spider dreams is the dreamer's own association and personal mythology regarding spiders.
+The most important thing is the dreamer's own associations and personal mythology regarding spiders.

 If spiders are a source of revulsion and fear for the dreamer, then the meaning of a spider dream is likely to be found in the spider's more negative symbolism.
 If, however, spiders are sources of wonder and marvel for the dreamer, then the dreamer should begin looking at positive spider symbolism to start unraveling the mystery of his or her spider dream.